alexq1an/Shamrock-Scheduler4Dementia/ReadMe.md

 </ul>
 However, default emulator works fine as well

-## Different files in our code and what is their significance...
+<h1>Different files in our code and what is their significance…</h1>

 <h1>Application Features </h1>
 <ul>